OtacilioN/Bob-Robot-Simulator/README.md

 ## Getting Started

-- First, [download](https://github.com/OtacilioN/Bob-Robot-Simulator/archive/master.zip) the repository with the library.
+- [download](https://github.com/OtacilioN/Bob-Robot-Simulator/archive/master.zip) the repository with the library.
 - Into the folder of the repository, create a new file called agent-NAME-OF-AGENT.cpp, check the [bare-minimum agent](https://github.com/OtacilioN/Bob-Robot-Simulator/blob/master/agent-bare-minimum.cpp)

 ## Functions